57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

   - The address declared in the Challenge matches `publicKeyStr`.
 - After successful verification, immediately invalidate the Challenge and issue its own login session.

-This entire sequence constitutes "Signature Login" based on `signMessage`, suitable for the vast majority of software wallets.
+That's the `signMessage`-based signature login flow, which works for most software wallets.

 ### 2.4 Hardware Wallet: `signTransaction` + Memo Disguised as Sign Message